TL;DR

 The main goal is to help businesses attract more customers from their local area and increase foot traffic to their physical locations.

-To achieve results, the campaign manager needs to focus on using local keywords that are relevant to the business and its target audience.
-This can be achieved through thorough keyword research to identify the most effective local keywords for optimizing the business' website and online content.
+To achieve results, the campaign manager should focus on using local keywords relevant to the business and its target audience.
+This can be achieved through thorough keyword research to identify the most effective local keywords for optimizing the business's website and online content.

-Pro tip: many tools don't offer the keywords that the local residents use, slang or the nickname a place has.
+Pro tip: many tools don't offer the keywords local residents use, slang, or a place's nickname.
 Try to get someone local to help if you're unfamiliar with the local vocabulary.

 Why Does Local SEO Matter?